Kolman-Freecss/kf-imapi-auth-gateway/README.md

 - Observability - Micrometer Tracing and Zipkin (Distributed Tracing) (Sleuth is deprecated)
   - We use AOP support to decorate the methods with tracing annotations.
 - Prometheus and Grafana (Monitoring)
+- Redis (Caching rate limiter)
+  - We can use Redis Insights (Client) to check the cache.

 ## TroubleShooting

 - To wire all services through gateway ensure you add correctly the names and no duplicate services are up in same time.
 - We need to use a specific filters to modify the immutable request headers because not in every phase of the request lifecycle we can modify the headers.
   - Also we need 2 filter, because not all traffic is going through the same spring path
+- Implementing the Cache with Redis at the Gateway level to limit the requests to the services.
+  - For some reason the cache with responses commited and stuff like that is not working properly.

 ---